Lascade-Co/machine-test/full-satck-developer/README.md

 ## Submission

 - Provide a Git repository link with frontend and backend code.
 - Hosting is preferred (frontend + backend).
-If hosting is not possible, include clear notes on how to run locally.
+If hosting is not possible, include clear documentation on how to run locally.